 There are many different brands available and many different types.
 Each different type is said to have its own benefits.

-This is the most popular form of creatine and is the one that is most used for studies and research.
+This is the most popular form and is the one that is most used for studies and research.
 It contains 88% pure creatine per molecule.